 - Caster sugar – 2 tbsp

-*I did not have prunes, orange, lemon rinds etc. I used 1/2 cup walnuts, 1/2 cup raisins, 1/2 cup dates, 2 tbsp sugar (crushed all of them in a mixer) and combined the crushed mixture with 3 tbsp softened butter.
+*I did not have prunes, orange, lemon rind etc. I used 1/2 cup roughly chopped dates, 1/2 cup chopped walnuts, 1/2 cup raisins and 2 tbsp sugar (crushed all of them in a mixie) and combined the crushed mixture with 3 tbsp softened butter.

 1. In a large bowl, combine the yeast and water, stir and leave for 15 mts to dissolve.

 2. Add in the milk, sugar, salt, egg and butter.
-Gradually stir in 350 gm (12 oz) of the flour to obtain a soft dough.
+Gradually stir in the flour to obtain a soft dough.
 (I transferred all these ingredients to the food processor bowl and made the dough.
 Then I transferred the dough to a floured surface and kneaded the dough for a few minutes).

 3. Transfer to a floured surface and knead in just enough flour to obtain a dough that is smooth and elastic.
 Put into a clean bowl, cover and leave to rise in a warm place until doubled in volume, about 1 1/2 hrs.